bharath2200/OIBSIP/README.md

 ## 🎯 Internship Objective

-The purpose of this internship is to enhance practical frontend development skills through real-world projects and improve creativity, problem-solving, and development experience.
+The purpose of this internship is to enhance practical frontend development skills through real-world projects while improving creativity, problem-solving abilities, and development experience.

 ---